-RIM CEO Thorsten Heins says "a lot of change" is happening, claims Android devices "are all the same"Alex Wagner - Deputy Managing Editor, News Desk
+RIM CEO Thorsten Heins says "a lot of change" is happening, claims Android devices "are all the same"Alex Wagner - Editorial Director of News and Content

 New RIM CEO Thorsten Heins made some waves earlier this week when he said that he didn't feel that RIM didn't need any kind of drastic changes, which many took to mean that under Heins, RIM would look fairly similar to the way it did under Mike Lazaridis and Jim Balsillie.
 However, Heins has clarified his comments in a new interview with CrackBerry.
 Heins says that his drastic change comment was referring to rumors that RIM may be bought by another company, adding that such a move is not in the cards.
 What is happening at RIM, though, is "a lot of change," Heins said, including the adoption of QNX.
 "There is no standstill at any moment here at RIM," the exec said.